University of Liverpool

+As of 2024, the university holds four academic fellows of the Academy of Social Sciences and one of the British Academy.
+Ten Nobel Prize laureates have been affiliated with the University of Liverpool as alumni or academic staff, with notable alumni leading fields in medicine, law, business, engineering, the arts, politics, and technology.
+Graduates of the university are styled with the post-nominal letters, Lpool, to indicate the institution.

 History

 University College Liverpool

-The university was established in 1881 as University College Liverpool, admitting its first students in 1882.
+The university was established in 1881 as College Liverpool, admitting its first students in 1882.
 In 1884, it became part of the federal Victoria University.
 In 1894 Oliver Lodge, a professor at the university, made the world's first public radio transmission and two years later took the first surgical X-ray in the United Kingdom.
 The Liverpool University Press was founded in 1899, making it the third-oldest university press in England.
 Students in this period were awarded external degrees by the University of London.